alban-read/Scheme-Direct/README.md

 # Scheme-Direct

-This is a *Direct 2D window* controlled by Chez Scheme.
+**This is a simple to use *Direct 2D window* controlled by Chez Scheme.**

-The idea is to enable simple 2D animations and games for Windows to be written in Scheme.
+The idea is to play back 2D animations and games for Windows that are written in Scheme.

-Functions provided
+Only a few functions are provided:-

-- Allow shapes to be draw.
+- Allow shapes to be drawn.
+- Allows Text to be drawn.

-- Images to be loaded and displayed.
+- Images to be loaded, moved and displayed (in quite rapid succession.)

 - Sounds to be played.
+- The keyboard state to be read.

-You can see most of the available functions in the base.ss script.
+You can see most of the useful functions defined in the base.ss script.

+I intend to add more examples and documentation later.

-Direct 2D provides hardware acceleration and is much faster than GDI+ allowing for reasonable frame rates.
+Direct 2D provides hardware acceleration; typically much faster than GDI+ allowing for reasonable frame rates.

 The small application runs a Scheme script called base.ss when it starts.

-The script adds a function to a repeating timer; that function can generate an animation.
+The base script adds a function to a repeating timer; that function can generate an animation.

+The drawing commands all draw onto a bitmap; the bitmap is drawn into the screen by a timer; the whole arrangement is double buffered for smoothness.

+Media support

+- Images supported are PNG and JPEG.
+- MP3 sound clips play well.

+I think it should be feasible to create many two dimensional vector or sprite based games using this.

 **Selfie**